YuryStrozhevsky/XSEC/README.md

 ### History Of The XSEC

-Long time ago I had started my journey studing security (and Windows security as well).
-There are many useful books about Windows Access Control, but one part is missing - practise.
+Long time ago I had started my journey studding security (and Windows security as well).
+There are many useful books about Windows Access Control, but one part is missing - practice.
 I saw a number of "test plants" related to Windows Access Security - all of them are about making a big nested three of files/directories plus having a separate Windows domain configured.
 And even with all this efforts performed I cannot say that any user could study all aspects of Windows Access Control using such "test plants".

-So, in order to make studing of Windows Access Control much more productive I propose another way - ability to produce any "access tokens", ability to make any security descriptors and then verify access by using a standard Windows API.
-By doing this we could make **anything**: emulate a "file tree", emulate a "domain user" with any attributes, control all parameters of each ACE in security descriptor and many-many more!
+So, in order to make studding of Windows Access Control much more productive I propose another way - ability to produce any "access tokens", ability to make any security descriptors and then verify access by using a standard Windows API.
+By doing this we could make anything: emulate a "file tree", emulate a "domain user" with any attributes, control all parameters of each ACE in security descriptor and many-many more!
 This is all done in scope of XSEC project.

 ### Features
 - Pure C++ 17 only;